bachan/articles/ab_testing_in_tiki_search_1/README.md

 All the tests above were made on simulated distributions, but we can actually generate any number of A/A tests from our real data, we just need to make sure that the way we split users is independent of any ongoing test, so that the ranking behind them is exactly the same, or even just take the data from a subset of users that was not under any test at the moment.

-Here’s p-value graph for A/A test on 2000 random distributions crafted from our real data:
+Here's p-value graph for A/A test on 2000 random distributions crafted from our real data:

 ![](files/16_pvalues_in_real_aa_test.png)

-And here’s the CDF graph for it:
+And here's the CDF graph for it:

 ![](files/17_pvalues_cdf_in_real_aa_test.png)

-Unfortunately, we cannot do the same for A/B tests, because unlike A/A test we could never know which version was actually better (otherwise, we wouldn’t need an A/B test in the first place), but we can still use our real data A/A test to make sure that FPR is within acceptable limits and we can use our simulated A/B tests above to check which statistical test gives the best possible sensitivity for our distribution.
+Now for real data A/B tests we cannot calculate sensitivity directly, because we don't know the ground truth difference (if we knew it, we wouldn't need an A/B test in the first place).
+But the simulations above helped us to understand the sensitivity of each test on many differently shaped distributions, so we can just use the test that has the best sensitivity on our closest simulation.
+And we can also double check ourselves by seeing if real data A/A test still gives an acceptable FPR.

 ## Conclusion

 The main point of this article was not to give exact answer on what works best and not to give a "silver bullet" solution for all possible cases.
-What I've tried to do here is to show the technique that everybody can apply to their own distributions to figure out which test appraoch will have the best sensitivity under an acceptable false positive rate for their specific domain.
+What we've tried to do here is to show the technique that everybody can apply to their own distributions to figure out which test appraoch will have the best sensitivity under an acceptable false positive rate for their specific domain.

+Here's the technique again:
+- draw your real views distribution and try to estimate how your ground truth CTRs could look like;
+- find the right simulations for your real distributions;
+- generate as many A/A and A/B tests with those simulations;
+- calculate sensitivity and FPR for each statistical test using those simulations.

-If simulating the tests as we did above is impossible, then at least you should always make sure to check how your statistical tests work with your real data A/A test and make sure that false positive rate is within the limit.
+If simulating the tests is impossible for some reason, then at least you should always make sure to check how your statistical test works with your real data A/A test and make sure that false positive rate is within the limit.
 Cases when users were splitted incorrectly between the test variants are not uncommon in the real world A/B testing and doing such checks is one of the ways to catch this thing as well.

-## What’s next?
+## What's next?

-There’s a number of things that we want to leave behind this article.
+There's a number of things that we want to leave behind this article.

 First of all, how long should we run the test to guarantee that we will notice the change of X% in the distribution with FPR being within the acceptable limit.
 The approach normally used here is called Minimum Detectable Effect (MDE), we might provide more details on it in the next article.
 There could also be some product related limitations here, for example, customer behaviour in Monday is different from Saturday and this can put some additional requirements on the length of the test.

-Second thing that wasn’t covered is how to work with non-rate metrics.
+Second thing that wasn't covered is how to work with non-rate metrics.
 For example, we want to optimize an average paycheck from search or increase the share of users with purchases of at least 100k VND of goods.
 We hope to put some light onto it in the next article.

-Third, there’s another popular technique to perform a statistical test called bootstrapping.
+Third, there's another popular technique to perform a statistical test called bootstrapping.
 It is a little more complex (both computationally and in implementation) than the techinques described above, but it might be the best option for some distributions.
 It is also available in `scipy.stats` package, so you can do your own research.

-Apart from these, we’ve tried to cover as much as we can on the process of making decisions about A/B test results that we use in Tiki Search.
+Apart from these, we've tried to cover as much as we can on the process of making decisions about A/B test results that we use in Tiki Search.
 Hopefully, it was helpful and easy to understand.

 ## References